DataDog/hiring-engineers/answers.md

 I tried a few more ways to get the Flask app to run, including just running a barebones Flask app and then working up from there, but this yielded the same errors.
 I'm not quite sure how to fix the issues I've been running into, so I decided to detail these notes after a few hours of trying to get it to work.
 The directions for installing the trace agent on Ubuntu and instrumenting the Flask app seemed pretty straightforward, I just couldn't get to the steps beyond running the Flask app.

-I might be making some obvious errors or they might be easy fixes for this, but I'm not sure what they are.
+I might be making some obvious errors or there might be easy fixes for this, but I'm not sure what they are.
 If I was working with other engineers, at this point I'd probably ask for help from someone more knowledgeable than me.
 I was able to complete all of the other technical sections of the engineering exercise, but this one I could not.

 ## Final Question

 I think a creative way to use Datadog would be to monitor noise pollution in New York and/or 311 complaints in New York.
+NYC Open Data would be a good resource for that.
 I think hosts could be blocks on the grid, or streets, or neighborhoods, and then the 311 complaints could be submitted metrics.
 They could be divided up by their specific metrics (e.g. loud parties, cars honking, construction, etc.) and aggregated.
 Metric monitors could be triggered if certain areas went over a threshold, and the police could be notified.
 In the longterm, this could be used to affect zoning and policy decisions.